Chandra-Suryadevara/STOCK-TRADING-PREDICTION-BOT/README.md

 This repository contains a project focused on stock market prediction using LSTM (Long Short-Term Memory) networks.
 The goal of this project is to leverage the power of deep learning and sequential data analysis to make accurate predictions of stock price movements.

 ##### Contributers:
-Chandra Suryadevara, Darhsil Chaudhari, Caelan Neumann
+Chandra Suryadevara, Darshil Chaudhari, Caelan Neumann

 ## Setup: